Yves242/caesar-cipher/README.md

 # caesar-cipher
-A simple Caesar cipher implementation

-# This is the start of the daily C challenge for me.
+A simple Caesar cipher implementation.
+Also, this is the start of the daily C challenges.
 February 2, 2023.